haxsysgit/autopahe/README.md

 - `-i`, `--index`: choose an anime from the search results by its index.
 - `-sd`, `--single_download`: download a single episode of an anime by its number.
 - `-md`, `--multi_download_optimized`: download multiple episodes of an anime at once using a faster, optimized method.
 Specify a comma-separated string of episode numbers to download.
-- `-mdv`, `--multi_download_verbose`: download multiple episodes of an anime at once and show a verbose output.
-Specify a comma-separated string of episode numbers to download.
 - `-a`, `--about`: display an overview of the chosen anime.